ten3roberts/flax/guide/src/fundamentals/relations.md

 # Relations

 A relation is a component which *links* to another `Entity`, similar to a foreign key in a database.
+This can be used to construct different kinds of graphs and trees inside the ECS.

+The links between entities are managed by the ECS itself and will always be valid, see [Lifetime](#lifetime)

 The linked entity is referred to as the `object` of a relation, while the entity the component is attached to is called the `subject`.

 This allows forming hierarchies such as *parent-child* relations for transforms and UI, as well as arbitrary graphs.

-A relation is used like a component which takes an `Entity` to be constructed.

 Relations are most easily declared using the [component](https://docs.rs/flax/latest/flax/macro.component.html) macro, but can be constructed dynamically as well.
 See [dynamic_components](../diving_deeper/dynamic_components.md)